 These lists don’t represent an exhaustive list.
 In each case, however, the system re-routed matching and trade flow from highly optimized logic through addition checks, logging, notification, and clearing.
 Notification occurred “at boundary”.
 That is, before the message was sequenced and before matching logic was applied.
 This allowed the trading firms’ pricing engines a chance to “do over”.
 I found that to be one of the more clever requirements levied upon me.

-In terms of the high-frequency trading crash, I contend that the system:
+In terms of the high-frequency trading freeze, I contend that the system: